drangara/MFIX-Exa/docs/source_docs/getting_started/BuildingGMake.rst

-Building MFiX-Exa with gmake
+Building MFIX-Exa with gmake
 ============================

-If you want to use gmake to build MFiX_Exa, you will need to clone amrex and AMReX-Hydro into a local directories, and also clone mfix:
+If you want to use gmake to build MFIX_Exa, you will need to clone amrex and AMReX-Hydro into a local directories, and also clone mfix: